 This scoring criterion measures the extent to which a member or members of the Bank financially participate(s) in a project, excluding pass-through of the AHP subsidy.
-For the purposes of this scoring criterion, eligible financial participation may also be by an entity in which the member has > 50% ownership interest and/or by an entity that has > 50% ownership interest in a member.
+For the purposes of this scoring criterion, eligible financial participation may also be provided by an entity in which the member has > 50% ownership interest, and/or by an entity or a subsidiary of an entity that has > 50% ownership interest in a member.
+Financing provided by subsidiaries of entities with > 50% ownership interest in a member is eligible for points under this scoring criterion.